Devtron

 Introduction

 ArgoCD is a Continuous Delivery (CD) tool that has gained popularity in DevOps for performing application delivery onto Kubernetes.
 It relies on a deployment method known as GitOps.
 GitOps is a mechanism that can pull the latest code and application configuration from the last known Git commit version and deploy it directly into Kubernetes resources.
-The wide adoption and popularity are because ArgoCD helps developers manage infrastructure and applications lifecycle in one platform.
+The wide adoption and popularity are because ArgoCD helps developers manage infrastructure and application lifecycle in one platform.

 To understand ArgoCD in-depth, we must first understand how Continuous Delivery works for most application teams and how it differs from GitOps.